knowledge-bin/Private/README.md

 ## Contact

-For questions or issues, contact the authors.
+For questions or issues, please open an issue in the repository.

 ## License